-Installing cockpit in Linux is not a big deal and pieces of cakes since its available in major Linux distribution official repository.
-Its support Fedora, RHEL, CentOS, Ubuntu, Debian & Arch Linux.
+Installing cockpit in Linux is not a big deal, Its pieces of cakes since its available in major Linux distribution official repository.
+It supports Fedora, RHEL, CentOS, Ubuntu, Debian & Arch Linux.

 For Fedora users, use DNF Package Manager to install cockpit.